 One-pot cooking is fantastic.
 It's easy to prepare and quick to clean up afterward.
 Stay on top of your dinner mess by taking care of your preparation items while you cook.
 Then, tidy up around you while the delicious pot simmers.
 This will help to ensure you don't have a messy kitchen afterwards!

 Experiment with vegetables.

 Though this vegan stew is already packed with vegetables, there isn't anything that says you can't add more!
-Try adding diced sweet bell pepper—or a spicier pepper for a more heated flavor.
+Try adding diced sweet bell pepper - or a spicy jalapeno pepper - for a more heated flavor.

-You can also add broccoli, cauliflower, and/or Brussel sprouts.
+You can also add broccoli, cauliflower, or Brussel sprouts.
 All of these vegetables pair exceptionally well with sweet potatoes!
-Chop them finely and toss them in.
+Chop them finely and toss them in, and cook until tender.